crweiner/hacktoberfest-swag-list/CONTRIBUTING.md

 ## Support

 This little project costs ~ $20/year to run between the domain name and Netlify costs.
-If you want to chip in a dollar for just the month of October, I'll be very greatful!
+If you want to chip in a dollar for just the month of October, I'll be very grateful!
 You can Sponsor the project through [GitHub here](https://github.com/sponsors/crweiner).
 Thank you!

 ## Add your name